 Olives + dairy-free cheese: Kalamata olives and vegan feta cheese crumbles add a really nice, salty pop of flavor.

-Adding oil: The dressing is made oil-free, but feel free to whisk in a tablespoon of olive oil if desired.
+Adding oil: The dressing is made oil-free, but feel free to whisk in a tablespoon of good quality olive oil if desired.

-Veggies: Toss in other vegetables as you see fit.
+Vegetables: Toss in other veggies as you see fit.
 Sun-dried tomatoes, red bell pepper, roasted bell pepper, artichokes, etc.

-Fresh herbs: Fresh herbs also add brightness to this recipe.
-Fresh basil, parsley, dill, etc.
+Fresh herbs: These can add more brightness to this recipe.
+Try adding fresh basil, parsley, dill, etc.

 Either serve this dish immediately, or let it chill in the refrigerator for at least an hour.
 This gives the flavors a chance to blend and intensify.